1968 Liberty Bowl

-Two years after their appearance in the 1966 Liberty Bowl, VPI was again asked to travel to Memphis for a post-season bowl game.
+Two years after their appearance in the 1966 Liberty Bowl, Virginia Tech was again asked to travel to Memphis for a post-season bowl game.
 This time, the opponent was Mississippi, who had amassed a 6–3–1 record during the regular season.
-VPI came into the game with a 7–3 record that included a loss to their previous Liberty Bowl opponent, the Miami Hurricanes.
+Virginia Tech came into the game with a 7–3 record that included a loss to their previous Liberty Bowl opponent, the Miami Hurricanes.

-As in VPI's previous appearance in the Liberty Bowl, the team got off to a fast start.
-On the game's second play, VPI ran 58 yards for a touchdown, courtesy of a trick play.
-After Mississippi fumbled, VPI recovered and scored another quick touchdown.
-At the end of the first quarter, VPI added a field goal to the two touchdowns it had already earned, making the score 17–0.
-From that point onward, however, almost nothing would go in VPI's favor.
+As in Virginia Tech's previous appearance in the Liberty Bowl, the team got off to a fast start.
+On the game's second play, Virginia Tech ran 58 yards for a touchdown, courtesy of a trick play.
+After Mississippi fumbled, Virginia Tech recovered and scored another quick touchdown.
+At the end of the first quarter, Virginia Tech added a field goal to the two touchdowns it had already earned, making the score 17–0.
+From that point onward, however, almost nothing would go in Virginia Tech's favor.
 They attempted an onside kick following the field goal, but were unable to successfully recover the ball.
 With good field position following the kick, Mississippi quarterback Archie Manning orchestrated a 49-yard drive for the Rebels' first points of the game.

-Mississippi scored another touchdown before halftime, and VPI clung to a 17–14 lead at the beginning of the second half.
+Mississippi scored another touchdown before halftime, and Virginia Tech clung to a 17–14 lead at the beginning of the second half.
 That three-point lead quickly evaporated, however, as 21 seconds into the third quarter, Mississippi's Steve Hindman ran for 79 yards and a touchdown to give Mississippi a 21–17 lead.
 Ole Miss added 13 more points before the game ended and earned the victory, 34–17.

 Teams

-VPI
+Virginia Tech

-The VPI Gobblers (today's Virginia Tech Hokies), led by head coach Jerry Claiborne, amassed a 7–3 record during the regular season prior to the Liberty Bowl.
-VPI came into the 1968 season with high expectations.
-From 1963 to 1967, they were the 12th winningest major college football program, recording 36 wins, 13 losses, and one tie—putting VPI just behind Notre Dame in winning percentage.
+The Virginia Tech Gobblers (today's Virginia Tech Hokies), led by head coach Jerry Claiborne, amassed a 7–3 record during the regular season prior to the Liberty Bowl.
+Virginia Tech came into the 1968 season with high expectations.
+From 1963 to 1967, they were the 12th winningest major college football program, recording 36 wins, 13 losses, and one tie—putting Virginia Tech just behind Notre Dame in winning percentage.
 During the regular season, linebacker Mike Widger emerged as a major threat on defense.
 In the team's win over No. 18 Florida State in 1968, Widger intercepted two passes.
-Shortly after Liberty Bowl committee chairman Bud Dudley selected VPI to play in the Liberty Bowl, Widger was named a first-team Associated Press All-American, marking him as one of the best players at his position in the country.
+Shortly after Liberty Bowl committee chairman Bud Dudley selected Virginia Tech to play in the Liberty Bowl, Widger was named a first-team Associated Press All-American, marking him as one of the best players at his position in the country.